Step by Step

 It is also a person-centred approach, where personal views, background, culture, religion, and sexual preferences are respected, and confidentiality is always assured.

-Our therapeutic process addresses and focuses on different dimensions of learning.
-To achieve our therapeutic goals and be able to change what is not working for us, we need to act on four different and interconnected levels:
+Our approach to therapy addresses and focuses on 6 different dimensions.
+To achieve our therapeutic goals and be able to change what is not working for us, we need to act on five different and interconnected levels:

-At a cognitive level, we challenge thoughts and negative beliefs, recognize our strengths, limits and values and establish goals for the future.
+At a cognitive level, we challenge thoughts and negative beliefs (cognitive distortions), recognize our strengths, limits and values and establish goals for the future.

-At a physiological level, we learn how to send messages of safety to our autonomic nervous system, so we can rapidly go back to the ventral vagal state (focused, rational, calm and creative).
+At a physiological level, we learn how to send messages of safety to our autonomic nervous system, so we can rapidly go back to a state of calm and focus.

-At a behavioural level, we practice – between sessions we reinforce what we have learned.
-Small steps make all the difference.
+At a behavioural level, we practice and take action – between sessions we reinforce what we have learned.
+Small steps make all the difference to fulfil your Innate Needs.

 How does the Therapeutic Process develop?